Oscorp-HQ/quash-max/README.md

 ### Managing Bugs
 1. **Dashboard Access:** Log in to the Quash web dashboard.
 2. **View Reports:** Access detailed bug reports with all captured data.

+## Quick Start Guide

+For a detailed, step-by-step guide on setting up Quash using Docker, whether on your local machine or a hosted VM instance, please refer to our [Quick Start Guide](./Test.md).

 ## Contributing